halon-extras/dovecot/README.md

 - address `string` - Address of the dovecot server.
 The default is `127.0.0.1`.
 - port `number` - TCP port of the dovecot server.
 The default is `12345`.
-- path `string` - Path to a the dovecot unix socket.
+- path `string` - Path to the dovecot unix socket.
 Mutually exclusive with `address`.
 - timeout `number` - Timeout in seconds.
 The default is 5 seconds.

 There are also some protocol specific flags that may be configured.